The average number of integral points on the congruent number curves: Integer-matrix binary quartic forms

-We first recall some facts about the seminvariants of quartic forms \cite[Section~4.1.1]{Cremona}.
-For our convenience, we choose to scale the seminvariants differently than in \cite{Cremona} , since we will only be dealing with integer-matrix binary forms.
-An integer-matrix binary quartic form
+We recall some facts about the seminvariants of quartic forms~\cite[Section~4.1.1]{Cremona}.
+For our convenience, we choose to scale the seminvariants differently than in~\cite{Cremona} , since we will only be dealing with integer-matrix binary forms.
+The invariants of $f$ are